 The team provides a City Carer magazine and monthly bulletin for carers and also organises activities and information awareness events during Carers Week and Carers Rights Day.
 More information is available by contacting the team and by viewing the downloads section of this page.

-The team offer ad hoc Carer Training, for example First Aid Training and IT sessions.
+The team offers ad hoc Carer Training, for example, First Aid Training and IT sessions.
 For more information contact the team.

 Guidance on how to be a Carer Friendly Employer